isabella232/OEPs/6/README.md

 <!--te-->

 <a name="service-invocation"></a>

+# Introduction

+Ocean protocol aims to build marketplaces that enable exchange of services that are meaningful in the data economy.
+Storage, compute, data cleaning, prediction, segmentation and other AIs are some examples of services that would be useful on the Ocean network.
+This document proposes APIs on service delivery, brokerage and consumption.

 # Service Invocation

 The Service Invocation API (**INVOKE**) is a specification for the Ocean Protocol to register and invoke services.